Porsche 645: History

 In late 1954 development started on a new car with the designation Type 645.
 The car shared many features with the earlier 550, which it was intended to succeed.
 The goal was to produce a car with less weight, better aerodynamics, and better grip than its predecessor.
 The project was initiated by Egon Forstner, the head of Porsche's calculations department.
 Forstner was joined by Ernst Fuhrmann, designer of the Type 547 engine that would power the car, and body designer Heinrich Klie.
 Klie produced a one-fifth scale model to experiment with several innovative aerodynamic features, including a headrest/air-intake and a rearward-facing slot in the rear deck, both of which Klie and Fuhrmann were granted patents for.
 The car would be narrower, lower, and shorter than the 550.
 It would also use a new chassis, and an advanced rear suspension.

 Development was well along when, on 15 February 1955, Karl Rabe, Porsche's chief engineer, wrote a memo to company senior management asking for a review of the project.
 Work on the 645 was halted until 1956, when Porsche expected new competition in the sports-racer classes.
 Development restarted under work order number 9159, issued 16 February 1956, that authorized construction of two cars.
 On 28 February that year Forstner asked that work on the car be accelerated.

-By mid-June one of the two cars was complete and had been tested at the Malmsheim skid pad.
+By mid-June one of the two cars was complete and had been tested at the Malmsheim Airfield skid pad.
 Driver Herbert Linge drove the car at Malmsheim and reported that the front suspension could not cope with the traction from the rear.
 He said that the car started with considerable understeer, but that when the rear broke loose it came around so quickly that it could not be caught.